ntueeenotes/ntueeenotes/README.md

     * EE1002_2021_S1_all
     * EE1002_1920_S1_all
     * EE1002_1819_S2_all
-- **Achievement Highlights:**
-  - Scored 8/10 for both midterms
-  - Scored 9/10 for Assignment
 - **Note:** Past quiz/midterm format not available

 #### MH1811: Mathematics 2 (Final Grade: B+)